Pedro de Alcántara Alonso Pérez de Guzmán, 14th Duke of Medina Sidonia

-Pedro de Alcántara Alonso Pérez de Guzmán y Lopez-Pacheco, 14th Duke of Medina Sidonia (25 August 1724–6 January 1779) became Duke of Medina Sidonia in 1739.
+Pedro de Alcántara Alonso Pérez de Guzmán y Lopez-Pacheco, 14th Duke of Medina Sidonia (Madrid, 25 August 1724 – Vilafranca del Penedès, 6 January 1779) was a Spanish noble who became Duke of Medina Sidonia in 1739.

+Biography

+His parents were Domingo José Claros Pérez de Guzmán, 13th Duke of Medina Sidonia and Josefa Fenicula López Pacheco y Moscoso-Osorio (1703-1763), daughter of the 9th Duke of Escalona.

-He was married on 22 October 1743, aged around 19, to Mariana de Silva y Álvarez de Toledo, whose mother was known as María Teresa Álvarez de Toledo y Haro, was 11th Duchess of Alba de Tormes in her own right.
+He was married on 22 October 1743, aged 19, to Mariana de Silva y Álvarez de Toledo, whose mother was María Teresa Álvarez de Toledo Haro, and 11th Duchess of Alba de Tormes in her own right.

 He became a Knight of the Order of the Golden Fleece in 1753, aged 29.
 He was also Caballerizo mayor to King Charles III.
-No issue, and title passed to his cousin.

 He was elected a Fellow of the Royal Society in November 1749.

+On the death of his cousin María Ana López Pacheco, XIV Marquise of Aguilar de Campoo in 1768, he inherited all her titles.

+Pedro de Alcántara also died without issue, and all his titles passed to his cousin José Álvarez de Toledo.